FAQs

 Do you have a breeders’ program available?

-We do not have a breeders program due to the expense involved in direct supply of a frozen product.
-For cost effective feeding options, we have our Combo recipe available in 2kg rolls which can be purchased for retail sale by any Big Dog stockist.
+Unfortunately, we do not have a breeders program.
+For cost effective feeding options, we have some of our recipes available in 2kg rolls which can be purchased from any Big Dog stockist.
 Speak to your local store for more information or get in touch with our team at customercare@bigdogpetfoods.com to help.

 How often do I feed my kitten?

-Puppies and kittens should be fed more regularly than adults, we recommend feeding three-four smaller meals and up to six meals a day for larger breeds (1).
-Regular small meals should continue until the animal is about 6 months old, then we recommend reducing your pet to being fed once or twice per day.
-Allowing pregnant and lactating pets to feed as often as they want is ideal (2).
+Puppies and kittens should be fed more regularly than adults, we recommend feeding three-four smaller meals until they are about 6 months old, then we recommend reducing your pet to being fed twice per day until they are an adult.
+You may continue to feed once or twice a day from there.

 How long will your raw dog food last?